badruzeus/CloverEFI-4MU/README.md

 - [x] ... and much more.
 [Here's](https://sourceforge.net/projects/cloverefiboot/) for details.

 ### Requirements
-However, to follow this specific project you have to meet these conditions:
+However, following this specific project you have to meet these conditions:
 - [x] Only for PC (Desktop / Laptop) with UEFI firmware capable: Check your BIOS Features
 - [x] Make sure that your PC is able to reach Clover GUI:
-      Test it by creating USB Clover with [this Tool](http://cvad-mac.narod.ru/index/bootdiskutility_exe/0-5) via Windows then boot from it
+      Create USB Clover with [this Tool](http://cvad-mac.narod.ru/index/bootdiskutility_exe/0-5) via Windows then boot from it for testing purpose
 - [x] Basic knowledge about bootloader and UEFI / BIOS settings
 - [x] Pre-installed Ubuntu Linux (and it's flavours) or LiveMode
-- [x] Make a backup of whole "Internal EFI Partition" is recommended.
+- [x] Make a backup of whole "Internal EFI Partition" is highly recommended.

 ### How to Use
 1. Clone or Download whole repo: $ `git clone https://github.com/badruzeus/CloverEFI-4MU`